Contact Us

 Epifagus virginiana

-A plant’s latin binomial name can tell us a lot about a species.
-For instance, the genus Epifagus practically spells things out for us; the Greek word “Epi” means upon and “fagus” is the botanical name for beech, Fagus grandifolia.
+A plant’s binomial name can tell us a lot about a species.
+For instance, the genus Epifagus practically spells things out; the Greek word “Epi” means upon and “fagus” is the botanical name for beech, Fagus grandifolia.
 In this instance the ‘upon’ here is referencing its parasitic nature of American beech tree roots.
 Though locally spotted in Virginia by Carl Linneaus, (indicated by the specific epithet, virginiana) it was W.P.C.
 Barton, a Philadelphia botanist and physician who first attributed the genus.

 Image via Discover Life in America.
 Sheryl Pollock.
 2011.